lingo-iitgn/commentator/README.md

 #### Steps to Follow

-a.
-Creating a Docker Hub Account and a public repository
+A. Creating a Docker Hub Account and a public repository

 > Visit https://hub.docker.com/

-b.
-Updating Dockerfile
+B. Updating Dockerfile

     FROM python:3.9-slim-buster
     WORKDIR /commentator